Private School Act

 Article 38

-Private schools having met all requirements, completed the organizing process, and deposited organization funds in a designated bank account are permitted to register.
+Under review by the competent authority of schools, private schools are permitted to register provided that they have met all requirements, completed the organizing process, and deposited organization funds in a designated bank account and left no establishment procedure unfinished.

-Information on private senior high schools and under having registered with the school authority shall be forwarded to the Ministry for reference.
+The case on private senior high schools and schools below this level having registered with the school authority upon approval shall be forwarded to the Ministry for reference.

 Article 39